Journal of Microbiology & Biology Education

 As ASM’s first open-access online education journal, the Journal of Microbiology & Biology Education (JMBE) offers original, previously unpublished, peer-reviewed articles that foster scholarly teaching, and provide readily adoptable resources in biology education at the undergraduate, graduate, professional (e.g., medical school), K-12 outreach, and informal education level.
 JMBE is edited by informed science educators who are active in the pursuit of scholarly teaching and biology education reform.
 Please visit the JMBE Editorial Board page for a list of current JMBE Editors.

-One JMBE volume is published each calendar year.
-Each volume includes two standard issues, which are available electronically in May and December, and may also include a special themed issue focused on a broad, inter-disciplinary topic.
+JMBE operates under a continuous publication model, where manuscripts are made available online as soon as they become ready.
+When a manuscript appears online, it will be cataloged in one of three issues: Spring (April), Back to School (August), or Winter (December).
+These three issues make up the year's volume.
+These issues may also include themed content focused on a broad, inter-disciplinary topic.
 In addition, JMBE publishes a printed JMBE Spotlight issue for distribution at the ASM Conference for Undergraduate Educators (ASMCUE) and other related educator meetings.
 The Spotlight issue is a compilation of articles from each section, hand-picked by JMBE Editors from the previous year’s volume, as well as the accepted abstracts for that year's ASMCUE meeting.

 The scope of the JMBE is rooted in the biological sciences and branches to other disciplines.
 JMBE publishes articles addressing such topics as good pedagogy and design, student interest and motivation, recruitment and retention, citizen science, and institutional transformation.
 JMBE may also choose to accept manuscripts for publication in special themed issues, which cross-cut the scientific disciplines.
 Recent themed topics include ethics in science and scientific citizenship.